Elixiter/mkto_google-spreadsheet/README.md

    ensure that the script is present in the script editor for the current document, and that you have filled in your API credentials.
 2. The first time you run it, you must give authorization to make external http requests.
-Do so.
 3. A right-hand sidebar should appear with the names and IDs of the lists fetched from Marketo.
 4. Each list has an "Insert" button.
-Click it to insert the members of the list.
+Click it to insert all members of the list.

 Caveats / Todo
 --------------
-1. The REST API is paginated, and this script does not even bother to walk through the pages; it currently only retrieves the first page from a list (first 100 results).
-This feature is upcoming.
-2. The script does not attempt to "update" or "synchronize" the lists, it currently only appends to the bottom of your sheet.
+1. The script does not attempt to "update" or "synchronize" the lists, it currently only appends to a blank sheet.
 This feature is planned.
+2. If you exceed the API quota of 100 requests per 20 seconds, you will receive an error message.
+This script does not currently support fetching lists of greater than 10k leads, as it has no regulator to prevent reaching the API limit and no way to resume fetching a list in the middle.
 3. Any user with enough priveleges to run the script is able to *read* the script, which contains your REST API credentials (ID and secret key) in-the-clear.